apache/mxnet/docs/python_docs/python/tutorials/getting-started/crash-course/5-datasets.md

 dataset = mx.gluon.data.dataset.ArrayDataset(X, y)
 ```

 A key feature of a `Dataset` is the __*ability to retrieve a single sample given an index*__.
-Our random data and labels were generated in memory, so this `ArrayDataset` doesn't have to load anything from disk, but the interface is the same for all `Dataset`'s.
+Your random data and labels were generated in memory, so this `ArrayDataset` doesn't have to load anything from disk, but the interface is the same for all `Dataset`'s.